Crassula perforata subsp. kougaensis van Jaarsv. & A.E.van Wyk

 How to Grow and Care

-Crassula are generally started by division, offsets or leaf cuttings.
+Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.
 Repot as needed, preferably during the warm season.